-If you receive emergency care at an out-ofnetwork hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered.
+If you receive emergency care at an out-of-

-Services that are covered for you What you must pay when you get these services hospital outside the United States.
+What you must pay when you get these Services that are covered for you services network hospital and need inpatient care A medical emergency is when you, or any after your emergency condition is stabilized, other prudent layperson with an average you must return to a network hospital in knowledge of health and medicine, believe order for your care to continue to be that you have medical symptoms that covered. require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
+Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished innetwork This coverage is worldwide.
+You pay a \$90 copayment for each emergency visit to a hospital outside the United States.
 This applies if you are traveling outside the United States for less than six months.
-Worldwide emergency/urgently needed services are limited to \$50,000 per year.
+Worldwide emergency/urgently needed services are limited to \$50,000 per calendar year.
 If you have an emergency outside of the U.S. and its territories, you will be responsible to pay for the services rendered upfront.
-You must submit to Medical Mutual for reimbursement.
+You must submit receipts to Medical Mutual for reimbursement.
 For more information, please see Chapter 7.
-We may not reimburse you for all out of pocket expenses.
+We may not reimburse you for all out-of-pocket expenses.
 This is because our contracted rates may be lower than providers outside of the U.S. and its territories.
-Health and wellness education programs Chronic Condition Management Program (formerly referred to as the Disease Management Program) This program can help you stay healthy, manage your chronic conditions and maintain your independence.
-A trained health coach, including digital options, works with you to develop a personalized plan that supplements the care you get from your doctor.
-For more information, call Customer Care at the phone number on the back of this booklet.
-There is no coinsurance, copayment, or deductible for the Chronic Condition Management Program, Nurse Line, or SilverSneakers.
-Nurse Line If you have questions about symptoms you're experiencing but aren't sure if you need to see your doctor, we can help.
-Call our Nurse Line toll free at 1-888-912-0636, 24 hours per day, seven days per week for advice.
-Your call is kept confidential.
-SilverSneakers® Fitness Program SilverSneakers is a complete health and fitness program designed for Medicare beneficiaries at all fitness levels.
+Health and wellness education programs Chronic Condition Management Program (formerly referred to as the Disease Management Program) This program can help you stay healthy, There is no coinsurance, copayment, or manage your chronic conditions and deductible for the Chronic Condition maintain your independence.
+A trained health coach, including digital options, works